docker/docs/content/manuals/desktop/use-desktop/builds.md

 ## Show build list

-Select the **Builds** view in the Docker Dashboard to open the build list.
+Select the **Builds** view in the Docker Desktop Dashboard to open the build list.

 The build list shows your completed and ongoing builds.
 The **Build history** tab shows completed historical builds, and from here you can inspect the build